-With twins, you might assume you’ll need two of everything, but for many items, you’re fine with just one.
-Yes, you’ll need two cribs, car seats, high chairs and infant seats (and a double stroller).
+With twins, you might assume you need two of everything, but for many items, you’re fine with just one.
+Yes, you’ll likely need two cribs, car seats, high chairs, and infant seats (and a double stroller).
 But for most other baby gear, you can likely get away with one.

 And if you’re not sure whether you need one or two, you have a few options.
 You can buy one at first to see if you truly need two of them.
-Or you can buy both to save a trip, but open just one in case you realize you don’t need two.
+Or you can buy both to save a trip to the store, but open only one in case you realize you don’t need two.

 Free printables: Want to know exactly what to get for your twins?
-Download your copy of the Twin Registry Must-Haves—at no cost to you—and keep track of what you have and the items you still need to get.
-Grab it below:
+Join my newsletter and grab your copy of the Twin Registry Must-Haves—at no cost to you!
+Keep track of what you have and the items you still need to get:

 2. Buy reasonably-priced baby gear

-The ever-excited first-time mom I was, I bought my eldest a $600 crib from a specialty boutique.
+The ever-excited first-time mom I was, I bought my singleton a $600 crib from a specialty boutique.
 I wanted the best of the best for him, and nothing else.

 3. Hire a nanny

 Hiring a nanny to care for your twins is usually less expensive than enrolling them in day care.
-While some day care centers offer sibling discounts, many charge double for twins.
+While some day care centers offer sibling discounts, the savings aren’t usually as much as you’d have with a nanny.
 After all, they only have so many open spots available.